TiemposCompuestos/ner_exploration/README.md

 There's a Makefile in order to generate data for tagging from raw data and training data from tagged data.
 - `make` (or `make generate_to_tag`) generates tagging data from `data/raw/reviews.json`
 - `make generate_to_train` generates training data for NER and embeddings from the contents of `data/`.
+- - **IMPORTANT**: since Github won't allow large files, the raw reviews are split across six files to be joined by the command `make join_reviews` before running anything else.